jiajiexiao/utils/mac_setups/setups.md

 # Config a new Mac

-This is a documentation for setups of a new Mac.
+This is a log for how I set up my new Mac.

 ## Terminal